Important Housing Links

 Learn Where You Live

-Not only can you take classes conveniently located in your home, but research has shown that students who participate in these course options are more successful in school.
+With the FIG Program, not only can you take classes conveniently located in your home, but research has shown that students who participate in these course options are more successful in school.
 Other studies have tied living and learning communities to higher college graduation rates, greater connections with their peers and higher levels of satisfaction with their college experience.

 Whether you’re looking for a traditional residence hall experience or the independence of apartment living, we have an affordable housing option for you!